Refereed Journal Articles

 Work in Progress

-“Perceptions of Historical Victimization in Ukraine” (with Kit Rickard, John O’Loughlin, and Gerard Toal), article manuscript.
+“Perceptions of the Past in Russia’s ‘Near Abroad’” (with Kit Rickard and John O’Loughlin), article manuscript.